awinterstein/website/content/projects/test-stand-for-oven.md

 +++

 In order to be able to reproduce errors reported from the field more quickly on the one hand, and to replace the previously manually performed system tests with automated hardware-in-the-loop tests (HIL) on the other.
 In addition, a compatible software-in-the-loop solution (SIL) was developed, with which the control unit of the oven could be tested in isolation.

-## Responsibilities

-Design and implementation of the SIL test system.
-Implementation of the software for the HIL test system.